 Asked to provide a new specimen (into a new collection container).

-If you do not provide a sufficient specimen within three hours, you shall obtain a medical evaluation within five days to determine if there is an acceptable medical reason for not being able to provide a specimen.
+If they do not provide a sufficient specimen within three (3) hours, that person shall obtain a medical evaluation within five (5) days to determine if there is an acceptable medical reason for not being able to provide a specimen.
 If it is determined that there is no legitimate physiological or pre-existing psychological reason for not providing a urine specimen, it will be considered a refusal to test.

 Testing at the Laboratory: